 Absolutely not.
 Each vinegar has a taste and character that is derived from its original source material.
 Choose your vinegar depending upon how it will be used.
 For example:

 - Malt -- popular with fish and chips and also used in pickling

-- Balsamic -- boil some down to a syrupy glaze to accent fresh figs or sprinkle a few drops of better-quality balsamic on fresh strawberries
+- Balsamic -- boil some down to a syrupy glaze to accent fresh figs (please don't do this with more precious aged balsamic) or sprinkle a few drops of better-quality balsamic on fresh strawberries

 - Red wine -- perfect in barbeque sauces or in a mustard vinaigrette that will dress mixed winter greens

 - Champagne -- for a vinaigrette that will include crumbled cheese or when making a warm French potato salad

 - White wine -- good for raw salsas, marinades, and to add a tang to sauces

 - Cider -- to deglaze a pan after sautéing pork chops that will be served with a side of sliced, cooked apples or in a complex dish like sauerbraten